 Harper Adams University is the premier specialist agri-food higher education institution in the UK.
 It was originally established as a charitable foundation and remains a registered charity and a company limited by guarantee.
 It provides world-class higher education for nearly 3,000 students and conducts internationally rated applied research of direct relevance to the agri-food and related rural sectors.

 The University also makes a substantial contribution, around £40m per year, to the local and regional economy and works closely with industry, nationally and internationally, in support of its education and research endeavours.
-(See Appendix 1 for further information)
+(See Appendix 1 for further information).

-This policy builds on consultation responses commenting on the significance of Harper Adams University both in terms of the local community and as an internationally renowned centre for research and development into agriculture and rural issues.
-The Local Plan recognises the importance of the university in policy EC3 and the Neighbourhood Plan policy seeks to build on this by establishing a boundary and recognising in particular its local importance and potential impacts.
+This policy builds on consultation responses commenting on the significance of Harper Adams University (HAU) both in terms of the local community and as an internationally renowned centre for research and development into agriculture and rural issues.
+The Telford & Wrekin Local Plan promotes the importance of the University in policy EC3 and the Neighbourhood Plan policy seeks to accommodate this whilst seeking to protect the character of the Parish by limiting expansion into the open countryside thereby recognising both its local importance and potential impacts.